girlguidinghertfordshire/ggherts/_events/2021-12-12-socialwalk-wheathampstead.md

     display_name: Andrew Settle
     first_name: null
     last_name: null
-lastmod: '2021-09-02T18:37:01.807Z'
+lastmod: '2021-12-01T21:45:08.427Z'
 ---
-A social walk from Wheathampstead to Batford Springs plus optional Christmas meal at [The Bull, Wheathampstead](https://www.millerandcarter.co.uk/restaurants/east-of-england/millerandcarterwheathampstead/festivemenu).
+All adults, with a role in Girlguiding, plus friends, are welcome on this 3 hour plus social walk from Wheathampstead to Batford Springs, followed by an optional Christmas meal at [Miller and Carter, Wheathampstead.](https://www.millerandcarter.co.uk/restaurants/east-of-england/millerandcarterwheathampstead/festivemenu).

 - 5.8mi or 9km, 2.5 to 3 hour guided walk, **no charge**.
 - Lunch at own expense, _must be pre-booked._